Our adoption process is as follows:

-For most of our dogs, it covers vaccinations, spay/neuter and microchipping as well as transport from an out-of-state high kill shelter.
+For most dogs, it covers vaccinations, spaying/neutering and micro-chipping as well as transportation from out-of-state.
 Rescue fees are generally $250 - $400.
-Any additional amount above the minimum adoption fee goes directly to help other dogs get out of a high kill shelter and get transported to Oregon!
+Any amount above the adoption fee goes directly to help us get other dogs out of high kill shelters and transported to Oregon for adoption!

 Are dogs adopted out on a first-come, first-served basis?

 Our priority is to place dogs based on the best possible fit.

 What kind of dogs/breeds does SSDR rescue?

 RESCUED IS OUR FAVORITE BREED!
 We save a lot of mid to large mixed breeds along with some smaller ones.
 Typical examples are lab mixes, shepherd mixes, dobie and rottweiller mixes, bulldogs, working dog breeds (aussie, cattle dogs, kelpie), hound mixes, Staffordshire or pit bull mixes, rat terriers, etc. We continue to learn about and encounter unusual breeds such as the Carolina, Canaan, and even a very rare Finnish spitz mix.